Imaging of beams from TDS and FDS spectroscopy systems

 Terahertz time-domain spectroscopy (THz-TDS)

 Terahertz time-domain spectroscopy is a spectroscopic technique in which the properties of a material are probed with short pulses of terahertz radiation.
-The generation and detection scheme is sensitive to the sample material’s effect on both the amplitude and the phase of the terahertz radiation.
+The generation and detection scheme is sensitive to the effect of sample material on both the amplitude and phase of terahertz radiation.
 Pulsed terahertz radiation is generated by photoconductive switches (GaAs or InGaAs/InP) irradiated by femtosecond lasers.
-At the end, a fact Fourier transform of terahertz amplitude produces the terahertz spectrum in the frequency range 0.1 – 5 THz.
+Aa a result, the actual Fourier transform of terahertz amplitude produces a terahertz spectrum in the frequency range 0.1 – 5 THz.

 Test of TeraSense camera operation with TDS system